 - direct-entry applicants must be enrolled in their doctoral program at the time of application

 - Applicants can submit a maximum of one scholarship application per academic year to either CIHR, NSERC or SSHRC.
-Nominations to the Vanier CGS program and applications to the Banting Postdoctoral Fellowships program do not count toward this limit (other exceptions may apply to CIHR internships).
+Nominations to the Vanier CGS program do not count toward this limit (other exceptions may apply to CIHR internships).